BoltTranslate/Translate/README.md

 ## Configuration

  1. Modify the `locales` block in the extension configuration to suit your needs.
+The locales block is in the distributed config file in the extension folder:
-The first one is the default locale and must be the same as bolts own locale:
+    /animal/translate/config/config.yml.dist.
+Copy this file to /app/config/extensions and give it a proper name like 'translate.animal.yml' The first one is the default locale and must be the same as bolts own locale which you've set in bolts' main config.yml:

     ```
     locales: